 bank transfer or credit card.

-入住日期在当月16日和最后一天之间的预订，账单将在下月1日之前发出，并且必须在该月10

-日之前支付。付款将通过银行转账或信用卡进行。

 Both parties will require funds to be transferred to them free of all charges (i.e.net amount of Party A invoices/statements should reach to Party A without any deduction of Party B’s bank charges or Party B’s intermediary bank charges) and vice versa.).

-双方要求向其转账时不收取任何费用（即甲方发票/账单的净额应在不扣除乙方银行费用或乙方中介银行费用的情况下到达甲方），反之亦然）。

 Invoices must be paid in full by the due date agreed upon.
 No deductions by any Party are allowed.
 Any disagreement regarding invoices must be communicated in detail between the Parties in writing within 14 days of the issue date of the invoice.
 Thereafter any disagreements communicated subsequently shall not be considered.

-发票必须在约定的到期日之前全额支付。任何一方均不允许扣款。双方必须在发票开具日期的14天内，以书面形式就发票的任何异议进行详细沟通。此后传达的任何异议将不予考虑。

 Abuse of the systems or excessive cancellations will result in access being denied or prices being increased.

-滥用系统或频繁取消将导致访问被拒绝或价格上涨。

 DISTRIBUTION CHANNELS

-分销渠道

 There will be different accounts for distribution channels if required.
 For example: (B2B/Retail $; B2B/Retail Euro) The FIT rates will be provided net in <USD> (currency).

-如需要，分销渠道会有不同的账户。比如：（B2B/零售美元；B2B/零售欧元）FIT价格将以<美元>（货币）的净值提供。

 The use of the booking engine is limited to FIT bookings and as such our database inventory is protected against any other unauthorized use.
 Any Group reservations must therefore be directed to the call center for offline quote, and as such are subject to the terms and conditions of group reservations.

-预订引擎的使用仅限于FIT预订，因此我们的数据库库存受到保护，防止任何其他未经授权的使用。任何团体预订都必须直接转到呼叫中心进行离线报价，因此要遵守团体预订的条款和条件。

 The blocking of multiple rooms with unconfirmed names, ensuing name changes or cancellation within 45 days of arrival is prohibited, due to database inventory restraints.
 Should any such blocks be detected,